Gudsfile/sploty/README.md

 4. Enrich spotify audio features with  `sploty/audio_features.py`
    - The Spotify API is used at this stage, don't forget to [configure it](#spotify)
    - A `json database` ([TinyDB](https://github.com/msiemens/tinydb)) is used at this stage to reduce Spotify API calls by storing tracks data
+5. Add additional metrics with `sploty/metrics.py`
-5. Index their to elastic with `sploty/to_elastic.py`
+6. Index their to elastic with `sploty/to_elastic.py`
    - Elasticsearch is used at this stage, don't forget to [configure it](#elasticsearch)

 #### How to display the help message?